Casa Hispana: On-Campus Spanish-Language Living

 Live in a great house where you can speak Spanish, participate in cultural events, and share a great space with warm community!

-The Department of Hispanic Studies sponsors a campus house for students interested in living in a Spanish-speaking environment.
+The Department of Spanish & Portuguese sponsors a campus house for students interested in living in a Spanish-speaking environment.
 Residents speak only Spanish in the house.
 Two Spanish native speakers live in the house to supervise it and organize various activities.
-The residence is intended for students who have achieved at least an intermediate level of proficiency and want to maintain or improve their language skills, which means residents must have completed HISP 204 or 220 (or have tested out of Macalester’s language requirement in Spanish), and must take a Hispanic Studies course (HISP) each semester they live in the house.
+The residence is intended for students who have achieved at least an intermediate level of proficiency and want to maintain or improve their language skills, which means residents must have completed SPAN (formerly HISP) 204 or 220 (or have tested out of Macalester’s language requirement in Spanish or Portuguese).
+Students must take a course in the Department of Spanish & Portuguese each semester they live in the house.

-Residents of La Casa Hispana celebrate a variety of Hispanic traditions by organizing educational events open to the community.
+Residents of La Casa Hispana celebrate a variety of Hispanic traditions by hosting events at the house which are open to the community.

 The house also functions as a hospitality center when distinguished scholars are visiting the department.

-Apply to live in Casa Hispana for this upcoming year by completing the Online Application Form
+Apply to live in Casa Hispana for this upcoming year by the February 28, 2018 deadline completing the Online Application Form

 It’s off the meal plan, barely off campus, and full of great community and camaraderie!

-Residents must have completed HISP 204/220 or tested out of the language, agree to speak Spanish in the house, and take a HISP class each semester they live in the house.
+Residents must have completed SPAN (formerly HISP) 204/220 or tested out of the language, agree to speak Spanish in the house, and take a SPAN class each semester they live in the house.